 Designing + Customizing Instruments for Performance and Recording

-Laurie Anderson will talk about her ever-evolving development of new instruments and interfaces for her productions and performances, and her “new rig,” which finally allows her to travel with a suitcase of her custom configuration of instruments.
-She will be joined by her software and hardware collaborators Konrad Kaczmarek, Liubo Borissov, and Shane Koss.
-She will also discuss her new work with the Kronos Quartet, which premieres in March as part of the inaugural performances of the Bing Concert Hall at Stanford.
+Laurie Anderson discussed the ever-evolving development of new instruments and interfaces for her productions and performances, and her “new rig,” which finally allows her to travel with her custom configuration of instruments in a suitcase.
+She was joined by her software and hardware collaborators: Konrad Kaczmarek, Liubo Borissov, and Shane Koss.
+She also discussed her new work with the Kronos Quartet, Landfall, one of the projects she was working on in residence at EMPAC.

-Anderson has invented several technological devices for use in her recordings and performance art shows, including voice filters, a tape-bow violin, and a talking stick.
+Throughout her genre-crossing career, Anderson has invented several technological devices for use in her recordings and performance art shows, including voice filters, a tape-bow violin, and a talking stick.
 In 2002, she was appointed NASA’s first artist-in-residence, and she was also part of the team that created the opening ceremony for the 2004 Olympic Games in Athens.
 She has published six books, produced numerous videos, films, radio pieces, and original scores for dance and film.
 In 2007, she received the prestigious Dorothy and Lillian Gish Prize for her outstanding contribution to the arts.
-She lives in New York City.